-Solar panels for boats, the perfect way to keep all your batteries charged up.
+Solar panels for boats, the perfect way to keep your batteries charged.

 Using a solar panel on your boat will free you from flat battery problems.
 The solar panel will convert the Sun’s energy into usable electricity, and store it away in your batteries, ready for when you need it.